-Computational biologists combine findings in biology with computer algorithms and databases to conduct biological research on powerful computers, using sophisticated software — so-called “dry” laboratories — in ways that complement and strengthen traditional laboratory and clinical research.
+Scientists in the Computational & Systems Biology Program at SKI combine findings in biology with computer algorithms and databases to conduct biological research.
+Work in so-called “dry” laboratories, consisting of powerful computers running sophisticated software, complements and strengthens traditional laboratory and clinical research.
 The aim is to build computer models that simulate biological processes from the molecular level up to the organism as a whole and to use these models to make useful predictions.

 Scientists in the program are leaders in bringing the enormous power of single cell sequencing to an array of challenging problems in contemporary biomedicine.
 They use their mathematical expertise to help interpret the massive amounts of data that are emerging from genomic techniques.

 SKI offers a wide array of core facilities and other technologies, as well as significant opportunity for collaboration.
 Members of the Computational & Systems Biology Program derive particular benefit from close ties to the following:

 The Computational & Systems Biology Program regularly hosts postdoctoral fellows and students from the following graduate programs: